 Deterministic Approach - Forecasts surge based on solving physics equations.
 This approach uses a single simulation based off of a "perfect" forecast which results in a strong dependence on accurate meteorological input.
 The location and timing of a hurricane's landfall is crucial in determining which areas will be inundated by the storm surge.
 Small changes in track, intensity, size, forward speed, and landfall location can have huge impacts on storm surge.
 At the time emergency managers must make an evacuation decision, the forecast track and intensity of a tropical cyclone are subject to large errors, thus a single simulation of the SLOSH model does not always provide an accurate depiction of the true storm surge vulnerability.
 Click here to view the National Hurricane Center's (NHC) official annual forecast track error for Atlantic tropical cyclones.

-Probabilistic Approach - The Probabilistic Surge (P-Surge) product is the newest addition to a suite of available storm surge products which incorporates statistics of past forecast performances to generate an ensemble of SLOSH runs based on distributions of cross track, along track, intensity, and size errors.
+Probabilistic Approach - The Probabilistic Surge (P-Surge) product incorporates statistics of past forecast performances to generate an ensemble of SLOSH runs based on distributions of cross track, along track, intensity, and size errors.
 The latest version explicitly models the astronomical tide.

 Composite Approach - Predicts surge by running SLOSH several thousand times with hypothetical hurricanes under different storm conditions.
 The products generated from this approach are the Maximum Envelopes of Water (MEOWs) and the Maximum of MEOWs (MOMs) which are regarded by NHC as the best approach for determining storm surge vulnerability for an area since it takes into account forecast uncertainty.
 The MEOWs and MOMs play an integral role in emergency management as they form the basis for the development of the nation's evacuation zones.